USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/functions.md

 ## Overview

 This interactive tutorial introduces the concept of shell functions in Unix-like operating systems, which allow you to group sequences of commands and enable flexible argument passing.
 Shell functions serve as reusable, modular building blocks that enhance productivity by making complex or repetitive command sequences more manageable and efficient.
-This guide focuses on defining, using and managing shell functions through practical examples, with emphasis on how they can optimize workflows in SCINet HPC environment.
+This guide provides practical examples for defining, using and managing shell functions to enhance your efficiency in SCINet HPC environment.
 <br>

 <div id="info-alerts-1" class="highlighted highlighted--info ">